This website uses cookies

 In this example, the mutation creates a new customer account with the specified email, first name, last name, and password.
 The response includes the new customer’s first name, last name, and email address.

 By using GraphQL in Magento 2, you can create APIs that are more efficient and flexible than traditional REST APIs.
-This is because GraphQL allows developers to specify exactly what data they need, rather than receiving a fixed set of data that may contain more information than necessary.
+This is because GraphQL allows developers to request exactly what data they need, instead of receiving a fixed response that may include extra data they do not use.

-In addition to improved performance, custom GraphQL modules can also provide a more streamlined developer experience.
-It can help easily understand how to query the API and get the data they need.
-This can reduce the time and effort required to build integrations and applications on top of your Magento store.
+In addition to performance benefits, custom GraphQL modules can also make development more straightforward.
+They give developers more control over the data structure and make it easier to understand how to query the API and return the required data.
+This can reduce the time and effort needed to build integrations and applications on top of your Magento store.

 Frequently Asked Questions